Business Management BA (Hons)Study level: Undergraduate

 Tuition fees cover the cost of your teaching, assessments, facilities and support services.
 There may be additional costs not covered by this fee such as accommodation and living costs, recommended reading books, stationery, printing and re-assessments should you need them.
 Find out what's included in your tuition costs.

-At Coventry Business School, our facilities and technology are close to what you would expect in real-world business environments.
+Our facilities4 and technology are close to what you would expect in real-world business environments.

 Careers and opportunities

 Extensive support is in place from the Talent Team for students wanting to undertake a work placement2 as part of their degree and in finding suitable graduate-level jobs upon completion.

 The university's Talent Team provide a wide range of support services to help you plan and prepare for your potential future career options.
 These services can be via one-to-one consultation or through career events, where industry partners are invited.
 Moreover, the Talent Team provide support sessions where students can get advice on their CVs, interview skills, assessment centres and much more4.

 Recent graduates have gone on to join graduate schemes at National Grid, Ford, Opel and Royal Mail, while others have secured graduate positions as a commercial analyst for TNT, a commercial manager at Marks & Spencer, an assistant manager at Mitchells and Butler and a programme analyst at Jaguar Land Rover.

 You can choose to continue your studies at Coventry University with the Business Analytics MSc or International Business Management MSc.
 You may be entitled to an alumni discount on your fees if you decide to extend your time with us by progressing from undergraduate to postgraduate study.